Fooxly/workspace/README.md

 ## Future plans

-* Settings for the priority of the statusbar item
 * Change the color of the filename to gray when viewing the hidden files / folders
 * Option to show the amount of hidden folders (or files) inside of your project (inside the statusbar)